brannala/BA3/doc/BA3Manual.md

 executable `BA3SNP` is intended for use with single nucleotide polymorphism (SNP) data and allows a maximum of 4 alleles per locus, 50,000 loci, 100 populations and 5,000 individuals.
 The executable `BA3MSAT` is intended for use with microsatellite (MSAT) data and allows a maximum of 500 alleles per locus, 500 loci, 100 populations and 5000 individuals.
+In the examples and discussion below the SNP program `BA3SNP` will often be used -- the commands are the same for both `BA3SNP` and `BA3MSAT` -- you should always use the appropriate executable file for your dataset (SNP or miscrosatellite).

 ### 1.1 Mac OS X
 #### Using Homebrew package manager